Flying Dango From Kakko-ya At Genbikei Gorge

 At the end of our time with Chiba-san, he took our photo and printed it out to keep as a souvenir and reminder of our time there!
-Now it hangs on our fridge with a number of other photos from our trips. 🙂
+Now it hangs on our fridge with many other photos from our trips.

 We had such an enjoyable adventure at Kakko-ya and Genbikei Gorge!
-If you are traveling through the Tohoku region this is absolutely worth visiting.
+If you are traveling through the Tohoku region this is worth visiting!

 Who wants to visit Kakko-ya and experience the flying dango at Genbikei Gorge for themselves?